MaykiHu/cse444-21wi-simple-db-mayki/README.md

 ### Due: Thursday, March 18th, 2021 (hard deadline, no late days allowed)

-### Project Guidelines: This lab is part of the final project.
-See the final project instructions [here](https://courses.cs.washington.edu/courses/cse444/21wi/content/Project.html) for details.
+### ~~Project Guidelines: This lab is part of the final project.
+See the final project instructions [here](https://courses.cs.washington.edu/courses/cse444/21wi/content/Project.html)  for details.~~

+### This quarter lab 5 and the final report are separate.
+Since the lowest lab grade is now dropped, you may choose not to do lab 5.
+You must still turn in the final report by Thursday, March 18th. ###

 In this lab, you will implement a query optimizer on top of SimpleDB.
 The main tasks include implementing a selectivity estimation framework and a cost-based optimizer.
 You have freedom as to exactly what you implement, but we recommend using something similar to the Selinger cost-based optimizer discussed in class.